open-telemetry/opentelemetry-specification/specification/context/api-propagators.md

 - A `Context`.
 - The carrier that holds propagation fields.
-- The `Setter` to set a propagation key/value pair every time it is invoked.
+- The `Setter` to set a propagation key/value pair.
+It might be invoked multiple times in order to set multiple pairs.

 ## Global Propagators